FakePsyho/cpcontests/atcoder/awtf2025/approach.md

 ## Links

+[Humans vs AI](https://github.com/FakePsyho/cpcontests/blob/master/atcoder/awtf2025/humansvsai.md) - separate write-up about AI

 [Problem Statement](https://atcoder.jp/contests/awtf2025heuristic/tasks/awtf2025heuristic_a)

 [Final Submission](https://github.com/FakePsyho/cpcontests/blob/master/atcoder/awtf2025/main.cpp) - final submission with dead code removed

 ## Intro

 This write-up is going to be different from what I usually write.
 In most cases, I only talk about the final solution and provide data on ablation runs.
 But since this post is likely to reach a lot of people who don't have much exposure to competitive programming, it's going to focus more on the psychological aspect.

-I decided to not include my comments about the AI model to keep this shorter.
-I might do a separate post about it if there's demand for that (so please let me know).
+~~I decided to not include my comments about the AI model to keep this shorter.
+I might do a separate post about it if there's demand for that (so please let me know).~~

 ## What is competitive programming